aclark4life/plock/README.rst

 Installation
 ------------

 ..
-Note:: Installing Plone with Plock requires an internet connection.
-If you want to install off-line, try the `Unified Installer <http://plone.org/download>`_.
+Note:: Plock requires an internet connection.

 ..
 Note:: Plock supports the latest release (and only the latest release) of Plone, currently Plone 4.3.